 The result screen lists all integration flows, that use this queue.
 Selecting the link to the integration flow opens the integration flow in read-only mode to enable you to check the scenario that use the queue.

 As already mentioned, the JMS instance only provides limited resources for queues, connections, and capacity.
-The capacity used in the JMS instance can be monitored in the Manage Message Queue monitor.
-The used and available capacity are shown at the top of the monitor.
+The used JMS resources in the JMS instance can be monitored in the Manage Message Queue monitor.